afnandamra/reading-notes/401/class-32.md

 4. **What is wrong with the following code?**

 I don't know.
-If I had to guess, I'd say `useEffect()` takes only a function without the second parameter
+If I had to guess, I'd say `useEffect()` cannot be called inside a loop

 ```javascript
 import React, {useState, useEffect} from 'react';